stranth/Atmos-Sulfur/README.md

   **Edit: The CMO has advised me that we have found something with great implications for how we do our chemistry as a whole... this planet is one for the databases certainly**
 ##
 - Add Hydrogen Sulfide Reagent:
   - 16u Hydrogen + 1u Sulfur @ 723.15K -> 8u Hydrogen Sulfide
   - Effect (Poison 0.5u/s): Has a 10% chance to cause vomiting.
 Deals 1.5 Airloss when there is at least 10u of this reagent.
 Deals 3 Airloss when there is at least 35u of this reagent.
 Deals 10 Airloss when there is at least 80u of this reagent.
 Upon reaching 100u of this reagent you instantly crit.
+(Frozen)
 - Change Sulfuric Acid Recipe:
   - 1u Hydrogen Sulfide + 2u Oxygen -> 1u Sulfuric Acid
 - Remove the -1 priorty from hydroxide since it will no longer interfere with the production of Sulfuric Acid.
 - Add Quantized Sodium Nitrite Reaction:
   - 10 Sodium Nitrate + 10 Iron -> 10 Sodium Nitrite + 1 Iron ore
   - Effect: (Poison 0.5u/s): Has a 5% chance to block vomiting from the metabolizer if there is less than 1u of this reagent.
 Removes 2u of Hydrogen Sulfide when theres at least 1.5u of Hydrogen Sulfide present.
+(Frozen)
 - Add an effect to Vitamin reagent: Removes 0.1u of Hydrogen Sulfide when theres at least 0.1u of Hydrogen Sulfide present.
-(Basically a weaker version of Sodium Nitrate that is readily available and will be helpful to provide for later additions.)
+(Frozen)
 - Add Sodium Nitrate Effect:
   - Removes 0.5u of Hydrogen Sulfide in the metabolizer as long as there is 5u of Hydrogen Sulfide.
+(Frozen)
 ###
 ## Holy shit there's real acid rain in my lungs
 ### **NT-AUDIOLOG-X229-NO:**